Susanna Ceccardi: Cascina

 During the 2016 Italian local elections she obtained at the Cascina mayoral election 28.4% in the first round and 50.3% in the run-off, while her party got 21.3%.
 Immigration was a core topic of the campaign.

 At the time her victory interrupted 70 years of left-wing local leadership, and Cascina became the first large municipality won by Lega Nord Toscana in the region and the second in general after Bagni di Lucca in the 1990s. in a region which is a traditional left stronghold.
 She was also the only member of Lega Nord elected mayor in the whole region before Siena, Pisa and Massa followed suit in the June 2018 local elections.

 The result was not considered local and was seen as a key example of the political shift fuelled by the topic of immigration, which later occurred at the 2018 Italian general election.

 Role in Tuscany

-Susanna Ceccardi's role was considered crucial for the elections in the local constituencies of her assessors Edoardo Ziello and Rosellina Sbrana in March 2018 to the Italian Chamber of Deputies and the Senate, respectively, and for the victory of the right-wing candidate Michele Conti at the mayoral election in the bigger neighboring comune of Pisa a few months laters in the 2018 Italian local elections.
+Susanna Ceccardi's role was considered crucial for the elections in the local constituencies of her assessors Edoardo Ziello and Rosellina Sbrana in March 2018 to the Italian Chamber of Deputies and the Senate, respectively, and for the victory of the right-wing candidate Michele Conti at the mayoral election in the bigger neighboring comune of Pisa a few months later in the 2018 Italian local elections.
 In Autumn 2018 she was appointed special commissioner (head) of the party in Tuscany.

 Susanna Ceccardi with Matteo Salvini in May 2019 at an election rally for the following European and municipal elections, in Montecatini Terme.